Enloe Dam and Powerplant

 The Enloe Dam, also known as the Similkameen Dam, and its powerplant are located on the Similkameen River about 4 mi west-northwest of Oroville, Washington.
 Located just above Similkameen (Coyote) Falls, the concrete arch-gravity dam stands about 54 ft high, with a crest length of about 290 ft, built between 1916 and 1923.
 The dam was named after the president of the Okanogan Valley Power Company, Eugene Enloe.
 The dam was operated to generate power at its powerplant, located about 850 ft downstream from the dam.
-Lacking fish ladders, Enloe Dam blocks fish passage and completely extirpated anadromous fish migration into the upper reaches of the Similkameen River and its tributaries in Canada.
+Lacking fish ladders, Enloe Dam prevents salmon and other river fish from migrating farther north and into British Columbia, Canada.

 History

 The dam replaced a wood crib dam started in 1903 by J.M.
 Hagerty, a local entrepreneur, and completed a year after his death.
 The dam fed a generating plant in a wooden powerplant below the dam and falls.
 Power went to the towns of Nighthawk and Oroville, as well as the nearby Owasco, Ivanhoe, Ruby and Canba mines.
 Attempts by Hagerty's estate to sell the dam in 1913 met no interest, partly because of the poor state of the crib dam.
 Eugene Enloe of the Okanogan Valley Power Company was able to secure the rights to the site in 1916, hiring C.F.
 Uhden to design the dam that year.
 Construction did not start until 1919 and was completed in 1920 at a cost of $350,000, $150,000 of it Enloe's money.
 Enloe sold the dam and powerplant in 1923 to Washington Water Power Company, which added a second penstock.